 But eventually I realized that in order to totally crush it at college I had to change the way I thought about the work I was doing, dramatically.

-Which is why understanding how to apply biohacks and neurohacks in order to get that confidence up is a major part of the College Motivation Masterclass.
+Which is why understanding how to apply biohacks and neurohacks in order to get that confidence up is a major part of the lessons in the vault.

-When you join the course you’ll learn things like…
+When you enter the vault you’ll be able to learn things like…

 - How to gain confidence so you can dominate at college without the overwhelm